 The Los Angeles Department of Public Health has developed COVID-19 vaccine materials in many languages.
 To access the documents, visit the page below, and scroll to the General Information tab on the left side of the screen.
 Click on the plus sign to see the document links

-Please keep checking this page for updates on vaccine availability.
+Please keep checking this page for vaccine updates.
 You can also sign up with your local public health department to receive regular updates:

 - Los Angeles County Department of Public Health E-newsletter Sign Up